Nursing home and additional nursing care expenses

 - be in a nursing home and require more nursing care than is normally required.

-To claim this relief, you must provide a medical certificate that:
+To claim this relief, you must provide a medical certificate which:

 - states that either: